tillbiskup/pymetacode/docs/roadmap.rst

 For version 0.5
 ===============

+* GUI code

+  * Basic documentation of the modules
+  * GUI without UI file, but programmatically created?

 * Update command (*e.g.*, for configuration, setup.py)

   * Configuration: useful when newer versions of pymetacode change the structure of the configuration file.